RutledgePaulV/lazy-umd/README.md

 // ColorModule.js
 (function() {

-	// if we were doing browser globals, it's init function would be: window.MyModule var BrowserGlobalName = "ColorItBuilder";
+	// if we were doing browser globals, it's init function would be: window.ColorItBuilder var BrowserGlobalName = "ColorItBuilder";

+	// the default settings for the initialization. can be overriden with an object passed it
-	var defaults = {
+	// when using global initialization, or can be defined as module config when using requirejs var defaults = {
 		color: 'red'
 		dependencies: [